Fixatron/TFRom-Recreation/README.md

 Mostly a rom-study to learn NES 6502 assembly
 I annotated what I could as I was learning
-Its finally able to be compiled into a working game Over time, I will update the annotations and look for improvements, but not this month Decompiled with the help of FCEUX by Dr Venutech Archeville
+Its finally able to be compiled into a working game Most of the code is correctly annotated, except for a few enemy movement subroutines Decompiled with the help of FCEUX by Dr Venutech Archeville (DeceptiKitty)

 ##   Installation and Environment
 * Unordered sub-list.